 - A more uniform and current market-based measure of market-based options or guarantees: Market risk benefits will be measured at fair value, with the effect of changes in the insurance entity’s credit risk recognized in other comprehensive income.

 - Simplified amortization of deferred acquisition costs: Deferred acquisition costs will be amortized on a constant-level basis over the expected life of the contract.
 Also, deferred acquisition costs will not be subject to impairment testing; instead, deferred acquisition costs will be amortized as long as the related contracts remain outstanding.

 - Enhanced disclosures: Several new disclosures will be required, including liability rollforwards and information about significant inputs, judgments, assumptions, and methods used in measurement.

-At the July 17, 2019 Board meeting, the Board tentatively decided to defer the effective dates of the amendments in Update 2018-12.
-Please see the Insurance—Effective Date project for additional information.
+At the June 10, 2020 Board meeting, the Board tentatively decided to defer the effective date of the amendments in Update 2018-12 as well as amend the early application transition date.
+Please see the Insurance Implementation—Effective Date and Early Application completed project page.

 - Press release and related introductory video

 - FASB in Focus